Project-MONAI/monai-deploy-workflow-manager/docs/setup/mwm-workflow-spec.md

 }
 ```

+We recommend your application exits execution once the metadata.json has been written.

-This can be used in the workflow task destinations queries for example like the following examples...
+This exception can be used in the workflow task destinations queries for example like the following examples...

 ```python
 {{ context.executions.task_id.result.exception }} == 'NoDicomFilesException' && {{ context.executions.task_id.result.exception_message }} == 'No dicom files found.'
 ```

 ```python
 {{ context.executions.task_id.result.exception_message }} CONTAINS 'No dicom files'